-The program is open to currently matriculated GSPH students and also to non-degree students who hold at least a bachelor's degree.
-The standards for admission are the same as those for the M.P.H.
-Applicants who are not enrolled in degree programs in the GSPH must demonstrate prior public health experience in the form of academic work or appropriate job experience.
+The program is open to currently matriculated Pitt Public Health students and also to non-degree students who hold at least a bachelor's degree.
+The standards for admission are the same as those for the M.P.H..
+Applicants who are not enrolled in degree programs in Pitt Public Health must demonstrate prior public health experience in the form of academic work or appropriate job experience.